pgaston99/MIAP-ZIM-Project/README.md

 Last updated: 2025-12-30

-## Contributing
+### Contributing

+You are encourgaged to experiment and contribute zim or warc files to this repository of online archiving resources.
+Bug fixes and or other additions are also welcome.
 To contribute to this project directly clone this repository and create a new branch (`git checkout -b your-branch-name`) and add or modify a new block in `index.html`.
 Then [submit a pull request](https://github.com/hmr9162-droid/MIAP-ZIM-Project) and the code will be reviewed and integrated.

 ## Source Projects

+### This project relies on the following resources:

 ### [warc](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.0/): Repository of warc format specifications
 ### [openZim](https://openzim.org/): MediaWiki for the openZim project